zakariamejdoul/ground-truth-gan-segmentation/README.md

-# Ground Truth Segmentation with GAN Model
+# Ground Truth Images Segmentation with GAN-based Model

 ## Notes
 Clone the project on your machine with :